ArcGIS Blog

 Geographic control

-One of the headline innovations of the revamped BA Web App color-coded maps in June 2023 was the unveiling of new controls for setting an area of interest and level of detail for the map.
-You no longer need to create a map of the entire country and then zoom to find the location and geographic level you’re interested in.
+One of the innovations of BA Web App color-coded maps is the Geography section of the workflow pane, which contains controls for setting an area of interest and level of detail for the map.
+You don’t need to create a map of the entire country and then zoom to find the location and geographic level you’re interested in.
 You can specify both from the start.

 Analysis extent and level of detail in BA Web App